We now have availability for MARCH and APRIL due to a volunteer having to change their plans at short notice because of personal circumstances.

 We are scientists and knowledgeable conservationists with strong green, botanical, geological and ornithological interests and enjoy riding, mineralogy, gardening, breeding rare chickens, jam and gift/jewellery making and preparing educational resources for children.

 The animals are well-mannered and affectionate and are family members.
 The animals' needs always come first.

 We are about a 45 minute drive from Dartmoor National Park.

 Help in the house

 We also have been hosts on other sites for a long time (over 14 years) and are keen to learn from our helpers too.
-There is no TV but excellent Wifi internet, books, DVDs and many activities in the village are available.

 Riding is available (in free time) for someone reasonably experienced (and of a suitable height and weight) and who has their own riding insurance and can bring their own riding helmet and suitable footwear.
 We prefer someone who has some experience of horses.
 We also accept people who do not ride but please note that we are not able to offer any riding for beginners.